-- the fair value of the consideration transferred; plus - the recognised amount of any non-controlling interest (NCI) in the acquiree; plus - if the business combination is achieved in stages, the fair value of the pre-existing equity interest in the acquiree, over the net recognised amount (generally fair value) of the identifiable assets acquired and liabilities assumed.
+- the consideration transferred (generally measured at fair value); plus - the recognised amount of any non-controlling interest ("NCI") in the acquiree; plus - if the business combination is achieved in stages, the fair value of the pre-existing equity interest in the acquiree, over the net recognised amount (generally measured at fair value) of the identifiable assets acquired and liabilities assumed.
 Any goodwill that arises is tested annually for impairment.